yazhou2019/BNTR/README.md

 - Remark 1: you can set the tuning parameters of BroadcasTR in ./experiments/Table_1_new/ParallelComput/parallel_source1000.R.
 - Remark 2: you can set the number of CPUs for the computation in ./experiments/Table_1_new/ParallelComput/parallel_replications_big_1000K8_new.R
 - Remark 3: for more details, please refer to ./experiments/Table_1_new/README.md.

+## Experiment 3: The real data analysis in Section 5.2 of the main paper

+## Experiment 4: The simulated monkey electrocorticography data in Section 5.3 of the main paper

 # Experiments in the paper
 In summary, all the code can be found in ./experiments, in which each subdirectory corresponds to figures or tables in the paper